- 1. Convert to DVD+

 So, for those who are on a budget or can’t find a reliable internet connection, buying a DVD is a no brainer.
 You can find many DVDs cheaply because they are in high demand.
 Overall, DVDs offer the cheapest movie-watching option.

 If you want a form of external media storage for your continually changing media files, DVDs may be the solution.
 However, not all DVDs can be written and then rewritten.
-Some rewritable DVD types include the DVD+RW, DVD-RW, and DVD+R. So, when next you go shopping for a blank DVD, make sure it is one of the types as mentioned earlier.
-You should avoid anything labeled DVD+R and DVD-R because you can only write data once into these discs.
+Some rewritable DVD types include the DVD+RW, DVD-RW, and DVD+R. So, when next you go shopping for a blank DVD, make sure it is one of the types mentioned earlier.
+It would be best if you avoided anything labeled DVD+R and DVD-R because you can only write data once into these discs.

 Create a Movie Collection